-“Tell these Black kids they can be who they are” - Tyler, the Creator
+“Tell these Black kids they can be who they are” - Tyler, The Creator

 It’s only right to create such warmth in the desert heat.
 And still, it felt like a reprieve.
-When Tyler, the Creator and Donald Glover danced together on stage at Coachella, the smile snuck onto my face before I realized I was smiling.
+When Tyler, The Creator and Donald Glover danced together on stage at Coachella, the smile snuck onto my face before I realized I was smiling.
 It seemed to be the same for them.
 Their movements were whimsical; their expressions were joyous as they spun and skipped past each other.
 Even when you can’t fully see their faces, you can feel their smiles.
 Because there is nothing else to do when you’re invited to a familiar place by someone who once despised you.

 “I used to hate that nigga,” said Tyler as Glover left the stage.
 He couldn’t put his finger on why, but Tyler said the song “III.
 Urn” from Because The Internet, Glover’s second studio album released under his stage name Childish Gambino, helped change his perception of the artist from Stone Mountain, Georgia.